ncuthesis/ncuThesis/README.md

 Please see the "readme.txt" to see what each file is meant for.

-"masterthesisXe.pdf" is the final output while "masterthesise.tex" is the master input file.
+"masterthesisXe.pdf" is the final output while "masterthesisXe.tex" is the master input file.